kubernetes/website/content/en/blog/_posts/2022-11-28-registry-k8s-io-change.md

 ## Acknowledgments

-__Change is hard__, and evolving our image serving platform is needed to ensure a sustainable future for the project.
+__Change is hard__, and evolving our image-serving platform is needed to ensure a sustainable future for the project.
 We strive to make things better for everyone using Kubernetes.
-Many contributors from all corners of our community have been working long and hard to ensure we are making the best decisions possible, that plans are executed, and that we do our best to communicate those plans.
+Many contributors from all corners of our community have been working long and hard to ensure we are making the best decisions possible, executing plans, and doing our best to communicate those plans.

 Thanks to Aaron Crickenberger, Arnaud Meukam, Benjamin Elder, Caleb Woodbine, Davanum Srinivas, Mahamed Ali, and Tim Hockin from SIG K8s Infra, Brian McQueen, and Sergey Kanzhelev from SIG Node, Lubomir Ivanov from SIG Cluster Lifecycle, Adolfo García Veytia, Jeremy Rickard, Sascha Grunert, and Stephen Augustus from SIG Release, Bob Killen and Kaslin Fields from SIG Contribex, Tim Allclair from the Security Response Committee.
 Also a big thank you to our friends acting as liaisons with our cloud provider partners: Jay Pipes from Amazon and Jon Johnson Jr. from Google.